Alex Cole-Hamilton: Leader of the Scottish Liberal Democrats

 Cole-Hamilton speaking in the Scottish Parliament in May 2024.

 On 27 July 2021, Cole-Hamilton announced his intention to stand in the upcoming Scottish Liberal Democrats leadership election to replace Willie Rennie.
 He won the election unopposed on 20 August 2021 and took office the same day.
-He led the party into the 2022 local elections, which saw an increase of 20 councillors to 87, and increased vote share to 8.7%.
+Upon his election as leader, Cole-Hamilton led just 3 other MSPs, the party’s lowest representation since the creation of the Scottish parliament.
+He said the party would support environmentalist policies, avoid nationalism, advocate for minorities, and seek to improve education.

+In April 2022, he unveiled the party’s manifesto for the 2022 local elections.
+Commitments included a replacement for the council tax and opposing Holyrood setting policies for local services, including social work, children's services, community justice and alcohol and drug services.
+Cole-Hamilton sought to center the party’s campaign around political decentralisation, and said the LibDems would support giving councillors more control over local tax rates and spending decisions, as well as transport, planning, energy and housing decisions.
+The elections saw an increase of 20 councillors to 87, and increased vote share to 8.7% for the LibDems.

 He has prioritised campaigning on children's mental health, long covid, tackling the climate crisis and supporting Ukrainian refugees.
 He was sanctioned by the Kremlin in August 2022 following his public criticism of the Russian invasion of Ukraine, and his efforts to highlight Russian influence in Scotland.

+"I take a lot of heat, I take a lot of fire, but I give back as well.
+I am quite happy to take on some introspection about how I behave, but I am not going to just roll over and leave my country to zealot nationalists who would rather tear apart the things I care about than stand up for the people who really need help in this country."